kits-ab/kits/content/blogg/2019-04-01-bankid-anyone.md

 ## The autoStartToken

-Let's say supershoes.se implemented a member&#39;s area page protected by BankID login, with the option to use _BankID on file_ to authenticate.
+Let's say supershoes.se implemented a member's area page protected by BankID login, with the option to use _BankID on file_ to authenticate.
 No personal identity number is technically required for this option, if you have multiple identities on your computer/phone, you will be prompted to select the appropriate identity.

-Alright, we are sitting at our computer, we browse to the member&#39;s area at supershoes.se and login by authenticating with BankID on file.
+Alright, we are sitting at our computer, we browse to the member's area at supershoes.se and login by authenticating with BankID on file.
 What happens at this stage is that a special URL is returned to our browser which opens the BankID application automatically.
 The URL looks like this:

 ```
 bankid://?autostarttoken=463e5661-33a9-4738-ad1e-6c5ef1d732ce&amp;redirect=null